 - Are you addressing an issue that is important to your organisation and gives sufficient dissatisfaction?

-- Does it give you, with your Sponsor’s support, the authority to change?
+- Does it give you, with your sponsor’s support, the authority to change?

-- Can you put together a small, carefully selected team (3-7 people) to investigate, work on and implement solutions – not merely recommend solutions?
+- Can you put together a small, carefully selected team (3-7 people) to investigate, work on, and implement solutions – not merely recommend solutions?

-For the majority of people, their Lean Six Sigma training helps them answer these questions, which means that most organisations who invest in improvement training do get a degree of success at first.
+For the majority of people, their Lean Six Sigma training helps them answer these questions, which means that most organisations that invest in improvement training do get a degree of success at first.
 They get their first ‘Gold Medal’.

 Do results begat results?